-The World Bank-managed LSP Multi-Donor Trust Fund is used to fund analytical and advisory support to help the Government of Indonesia (GOI) in reducing poverty and inequality through improvements to basic service delivery.
-It engages with central and sub-national governments, village communities and frontline service providers on a wide range of projects.
-From 2008 to 2014, LSP was a Multi-Donor Trust Fund known as the PNPM Support Facility (PSF).
-The PSF supported Indonesia’s National Program for Community Empowerment (PNPM), which was the Government’s flagship community driven development (CDD) program, and one of the most successful CDD projects in the world.
+The World Bank-managed LSP Multi-Donor Trust Fund is used to fund analytical and advisory support to help the Indonesian Government to reduce poverty and inequality through improvements to basic service delivery.
+Through this program we engage with central and sub-national governments, village communities and frontline service providers on a wide range of projects.
+From 2008 to 2014, LSP was a multi-donor trust fund known as the PNPM Support Facility (PSF).
+The PSF supported Indonesia’s National Program for Community Empowerment (PNPM), which was Indonesia’s flagship community-driven development (CDD) program, and one of the most successful CDD projects in the world.

-Australia Indonesia Partnership for Justice (AIPJ)
+Australia Indonesia Partnership for Justice Phase 2 (AIPJ2)

-The Abdul Latif Jameel Poverty Action Lab Southeast Asia (J-PAL SEA) helps Indonesian policymakers address challenges to growth and poverty reduction by ensuring that more social policies are informed by robust evidence.
+Our work under J-PAL SEA helps Indonesian policymakers address challenges to growth and poverty reduction by ensuring that more social policies are informed by robust evidence.
 Established at the Massachusetts Institute of Technology in 2003, J-PAL is a global network of over 140 professors and seven regional offices that conduct randomized evaluations to measure the impact of development and social programs in over 70 countries.
-It has helped scale-up programs reaching more than 300 million people, including 65 million Indonesians.
+It has helped expand programs to reach over 300 million people, including 65 million Indonesians.
 Then-President Yudhoyono launched J-PAL SEA with Australian support at the University of Indonesia in 2013.
-J-PAL SEA builds partnerships with the Indonesian Government, domestic research organisations and the private sector to evaluate programs, translate this knowledge into policy change, and expand local capacity to generate and use robust evidence.
+Through J-PAL SEA we have built partnerships with the Indonesian Government, domestic research organisations and the private sector to evaluate programs, translate this knowledge into policy change, and expand local capacity to generate and use robust evidence.

 Partnership for Knowledge-based Poverty Reduction (PKPR)

-$23.5 million, 2010–2019
+$26.9 million, 2010–2019